rk-swe/code-review-agent/README.md

 and other language specific tools to use with llm
 So llm can call the tool and get output and again make another llm call to get an answer.

-I feel using a llm agent framework would make things more complex.
 But some ideas I thought of were seperating each issue type and having specific agents with sepecific tools for each issue type.
 This could be like a style agent, bug agent etc and can act parallelly and then we can aggregate and combine and maybe even use another llm call at the end.